Michael-Samet/Quasi-Monte-Carlo-for-Efficient-Fourier-Pricing-of-Multi-Asset-Options/README.md

 The implementation is in the Python programming language, and the presented functions are commented in detail.
 The notation in the code is consistent with the two following works:
 - C. Bayer, C. Ben Hammouda, A. Papapantoleon, M. Samet, and R. Tempone.
 Optimal damping with hierarchical adaptive quadrature for efficient Fourier pricing of multi-asset options in Lévy models.
 Journal of Computational Finance, 27(3):43–86, 2024.
 - C. Bayer, C. Ben Hammouda, A. Papapantoleon, M. Samet, and R. Tempone.
-Quasi-Monte Carlo for Efficient Fourier Pricing of Multi-Asset Options Arxiv preprint, 2024.
+Quasi-Monte Carlo for Efficient Fourier Pricing of Multi-Asset Options (To appear soon).